el-diablo-el/MPTGLW/README.md

 -The typical traditionalist
 -The transgender exclusionist

-We want to help them find arguments agains their incesant bigotry and discrimination against us.
+We want to help them find arguments against their incesant bigotry and discrimination against us.
-We are here to create better world with more equality.
+We are here to create a better world with more equality.